Laurie Gonska, CMA

 Stabilization Application – The filing deadline for the property tax year beginning April 1, 2023 was December 1, 2022.

 Property Card lookup.
 Please check your Tax Map below to cross-reference your lookup on the link provided.

 Note: The assessment data provided on the Property Card Lookup system is updated periodically.

 There are no warranties regarding the accuracy or completeness of the data and no assumptions of liability associated with the use of this data.

-Town of Lyman Tax Maps are for assessment purposes only and not claimed to be survey accurate.
-They are made available to the public and while effort is made to ensure accuracy of tax maps, reliance on any such information is at the user’s own risk.
+Town of Lyman Tax Maps are for assessment purposes only and are not claimed to be survey accurate.
+They are made available to the public and while effort is made to ensure the accuracy of tax maps, reliance on any such information is at the user’s own risk.

 The Town of Lyman does not guarantee the accuracy, reliability, completeness, or timeliness of any information on tax maps and is not liable for any losses caused by any person’s reliance on the maps.